IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

 text fields or the number of dashes preceding certain words.

 Also note that the MF1/MT451
-dictionary contains a directory listing (:endf6manshort:`57`) represented by the arrays ``MFx[i]``, ``MTx[i]``, ``NCx[i]`` and ``MOD[i]``, which keeps track of MF/MT sections included in the file and the number of ENDF records stored in each of them.
+dictionary contains a directory (:endf6manshort:`57`) represented by the arrays ``MFx[i]``, ``MTx[i]``, ``NCx[i]`` and ``MOD[i]``, which keeps
+track of MF/MT sections included in the file and the number of ENDF records stored in each of them.